 - What types of crafts do you want to make?
-Are you interested in adhesive vinyl, HTV/Iron-On, and cardstock crafts?
-Or do you think you might want to venture into projects that use wood, cardboard, foam and other thicker and sturdier materials?
+Are you interested in adhesive vinyl, HTV/Iron-On vinyl, and cardstock crafts?
+Or do you think you might want to venture into projects that use wood, cardboard, foam, and other thicker and sturdier materials?

 - How often will you craft?
 Are you a hobbyist exclusively?
 Do you want to make and sell your crafts?
 Is it possible you will want to sell crafts down the road?

 - What is your budget?
-Don’t forget you will need tools, accessories and materials to work with.
+Don’t forget you will need tools, accessories, and materials.
 Will you be working with HTV/Iron-On and need a heat press?
-Or will your iron suffice for awhile?
+Or will your iron suffice for a while?
 Are you planning on doing any sublimation, and will you need a printer for that?